Team1557/learngit/README.txt

 }

 void 12VoltBolt(){
-	This method is the best one because it's mine.
+	This method is not the best one because it's mine.
 }